 We are a commercial-stage biopharmaceutical company with a limited operating history on which to base your investment decision.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 We were incorporated in February 2013.
 Our operations to date have been limited primarily to acquiring rights to intellectual property, business planning, raising capital, developing our technology, identifying potential product candidates, undertaking preclinical studies and conducting research and development activities, including clinical trials, for setmelanotide.
 To date, we have not generated significant revenue from product sales.
-We have obtained FDA approval for IMCIVREE-® (setmelanotide) for chronic weight management in adult and pediatric patients 6 years of age and older with obesity due to proopiomelanocortin, or POMC, proprotein convertase subtilisin/kexin type 1, or PCSK1, or leptin receptor, or LEPR, deficiency confirmed by genetic testing and EC approval for the treatment of obesity and the control of hunger associated with genetically confirmed loss-of-function biallelic POMC including PCSK1, deficiency or biallelic LEPR deficiency in adults and children 6 years of age and above.
+We have obtained FDA approval for IMCIVREE for chronic weight management in adult and pediatric patients 6 years of age and older with obesity due to proopiomelanocortin, or POMC, proprotein convertase subtilisin/kexin type 1, or PCSK1, or leptin receptor, or LEPR, deficiency confirmed by genetic testing.
+IMCIVREE has also received authorization by the EC and Great Britain's MHRA for the treatment of obesity and the control of hunger associated with genetically confirmed loss-of-function biallelic POMC including PCSK1, deficiency or biallelic LEPR deficiency in adults and children 6 years of age and above.
 We have not obtained any other regulatory approvals for setmelanotide.
 We first commercialized IMCIVREE in the U.S. in the first quarter of 2021 and therefore do not have a long history operating as a commercial company.
 We will need to begin transitioning from a company with a research and development focus to a company capable of supporting commercial activities and we may not be successful in such a transition.
 We have not yet demonstrated our ability to manufacture at commercial scale, or arrange for a third party to do so on our behalf, or conduct sales, marketing and distribution activities necessary for successful product commercialization.
 Consequently, any predictions made about our future success or viability may not be as accurate as they could be if we had a longer operating history.

-Since our inception, we have focused substantially all of our efforts and financial resources on the research and development of setmelanotide, which is FDA and EC approved as noted above and currently in clinical development for Bardet-Biedl syndrome, or BBS, Alström syndrome, and other indications.
+Since our inception, we have focused substantially all of our efforts and financial resources on the research and development of setmelanotide, which is approved by the FDA and authorized by the EC and Great Britain's Medicines & Healthcare Products Regulatory Agency, or MHRA, as noted above and currently in regulatory review for Bardet-Biedl syndrome, or BBS, Alström syndrome, and in clinical development for several other indications.
 We have funded our operations to date primarily through the proceeds from the sales of common stock and preferred stock, asset sales, as well as capital contributions from our former parent, Rhythm Holdings LLC, and have incurred losses in each year since our inception.